KIT-ISAS/iviz/iviz/README.md

 Finally, one option you should check out is the **Settings** dialog (the button with the gear icon).
 It presents multiple options that control the quality and CPU usage of the application.
-You can get an idea of how much resources iviz is using by checking the FPS value on the left panel, at the bottom.
-You can set the maximum FPS at 60 if you want a fluid display, but you may also need to lower the graphics quality.
+You can set the maximum FPS at 60 if you want a fluid display, or you can lower the graphics quality to preserve battery.
 The CPU usage can also be reduced by lowering the frequency at which network data is being processed.
 The Settings configuration is saved automatically, and will be reused the next time iviz is started.